Blue Hydrangea

 Blue Hydrangea Planting Season

 Since hydrangeas are relatively large shrubs, giving them enough time to develop a healthy root is essential.
-This is why it is wise to plant hydrangeas in spring or fall.
+This is why it is best to plant hydrangeas in spring or fall.
+They can also be planted anytime in the Spring or Fall season.

 Where to Plant

-The best place to plant your shrubs is along the fence, near home, or as a border.
+These shrubs are versitle and do best when planted along a fence, near home, or as a border.
 They can be grown in direct and open sunlight or filtered shade, making them a favorite for many homeowners who do not have the "perfect" solution for many flowering shrubs.

 Growing them along the fence clears them from the harsh afternoon heat.
-They are perennials that often thrive in hardiness zones 3 to 7.
+They are perennials that often thrive in hardiness zones 5-9.

 Soil Recommendations